1-Chloro-1,1-difluoroethane: Production history

 According to the Alternative Fluorocarbons Environmental Acceptability Study (AFEAS), in 2006 global production (excluding India and China who did not report production data) of HCFC-142b was 33,779 metric tons and an increase in production from 2006 to 2007 of 34%.

 For the most part, concentrations of HCFCs in the atmosphere match the emission rates that were reported by industries.
 The exception to this is HCFC-142b which had a higher concentration than the emission rates suggest it should.

 Environmental effects

 The concentration of HCFC-142b in the atmosphere grew to over 20 parts per trillion by year 2010.
 It has an ozone depletion potential (ODP) of 0.07.
-This is low compared to the ODP=1 of trichlorofluoromethane (CFC-11, R-11), which also grew about ten times more abundant in the atmosphere by year 1985 (prior to introduction of HFC-142b and the Montreal Protocol).
+This is low compared to the ODP=1 of trichlorofluoromethane (CFC-11, R-11), which also grew about ten times more abundant in the atmosphere by year 1985 (prior to introduction of HCFC-142b and the Montreal Protocol).

-HFC-142b is also a minor but potent greenhouse gas.
+HCFC-142b is also a minor but potent greenhouse gas.
 It has an estimated lifetime of about 17 years and a 100-year global warming potential ranging 2300 to 5000.
 This compares to the GWP=1 of carbon dioxide, which had a much greater atmospheric concentration near 400 parts per million in year 2020.